Goals and Achievements

 Using the right ingredients, a city of 3 million people can feed themselves with locally grown food!
 From windowfarms to biointensive grow-ops on vacant lots and vertical self-sustaining aquaponic plants, and everything in between, “Chicago Grown: How to Feed a City in 80 Miles or Less” explores the possibility of a self-sustaining Windy City through interviews with Chicago food leaders and profiles of exemplary models of urban agriculture currently making headway in the Chicago Food Movement.

-My graduate thesis project was to write 4 chapters of a book targeted toward a general audience (along with a formal book proposal).
-Click the image below to download an introduction to the project as a whole and the first chapter.
+My graduate thesis project was to write 4 chapters of a book targeted toward a general audience (along with a formal book proposal). (click on the image to view an excerpt)

 I worked directly with Todd Jones, founder and CEO of Every Last Morsel (ELM) for 6 weeks on a graduate practicum.
 ELM is a soon to-be- launched social enterprise that offers an online market place and social network connecting community and backyard gardeners with their hungry neighbors.
 I acted as a grant-writing/communications consultant to ELM.
 My duties consisted research, writing and editing.
 My primary goal was to research possible funding opportunities and develop copy for grant-writing applications.
 My secondary goal was to create one or more communications that reflected ELM as a model for sustainability, in line with my thesis project.